 A smart card is a plastic card with a microprocessor chip embedded in it for data storage, management, and authentication.
 Data is transferred from a card to a reader, part of a computer system.
 Smart cards improve transaction security by storing user and account identities in a tamper-proof manner.
 Contact smart cards, contactless smart cards, and dual-interface smart cards are the three types of smart cards.
 The smart card market is growing due to the increased use of IoT (Internet of Things) technology and mobile phones in SIM cards.

 Furthermore, the pressing need to ensure transaction security and convenience is a significant driver of smart card demand.
 The increasing use of smart cards in various industrial sectors, such as healthcare, banking, information technology, retail, and transportation, is expected to drive market growth over the forecast period.
 The growing demand for smart cards from government sectors is another critical factor driving the market growth.
-The Indian government, for example, has launched several programs, including the Rashtriya Swasthya Bima Yojana (RSBY), the National Rural Employment Guarantee Act (NREGA), and the Public Distribution System (PDS), all of which are driving up demand for smart card technology in India.

 Before the pandemic, consumer awareness of the benefits of tap-and-pay cards was low.
-However, with the outbreak and spread of the COVID-19, the use of contactless payments has exploded.
+However, with the outbreak and spread of COVID-19, the use of contactless payments has exploded.
 People used contactless payment options to buy groceries, household items, and other items during the pandemic, which forced limited contact and social distance.
 Consumers strive to keep their exposure to a minimum during transactions.
 People started considering contactless (tap-and-pay) cards to be the fastest and safest way to pay. consumers believed that tap-and-pay payment methods and cards are the safest way to prevent the spread of the virus.
 Cash and checks were deemed the least safe in preventing the spread of the virus.
-The general perception of tap-and-pay cards as the most secure, preferred, convenient, and the fastest payment method has driven the market.
+The general perception of tap-and-pay cards as the most secure, preferred, convenient, and fastest payment method has driven the market.

 Smart cards in healthcare provide greater privacy and security when managing personal data such as health records and identities.
 Furthermore, this smart card verifies a patient's identity during medical treatment and aids in health-system management.
 The growing use of smart cards in data management for patients and patient management is expected to boost the market for smart cards in healthcare.
 Furthermore, increasing the use of these smart cards reduces the risk of medical errors and lowers healthcare costs, which are expected to increase smart card adoption in the healthcare sector.
 Furthermore, these smart cards have an embedded electronic chip with an integrated circuit, which reduces the risk of medical identity theft and fraud.
 The smart card market in healthcare will experience a surge in demand due to these factors.
 The market is expected to expand further as demand for better patient care with a low risk of fraud grows.
 In recent years, there has been a significant increase in the number of cases of medical benefit fraud and other types of healthcare fraud.
 Several national governments are evaluating the use of smart cards to obtain citizens' medical records.
 Healthcare insurance companies commonly use smart health cards to improve claim regulation and other medical practices.